pulumi/pulumi-hugo/themes/default/content/docs/concepts/inputs-outputs/all.md

 ## Creating a new string

-To demonstate, let’s say we have created a server resource and a database resource, and their Output values are as follows:
+To demonstrate, let’s say we have created a server resource and a database resource, and their Output values are as follows:

 ```python
 # Example outputs for the server resource